The Nevada Open Government Coalition Board of Directors has 17 members.

 Richard Karpel is executive director of the Nevada Press Association and president of Karpel Public Affairs, an association management company based in Carson City.
 KPA also manages the Nevada Press Foundation, the Public Notice Resource Center and American Court and Commercial Newspapers.
 Karpel previously served as executive director of the American Society of News Editors, Association of Alternative Newsweeklies and Yoga Alliance.
 He has a business degree from the University of Illinois, Champaign-Urbana and a J.D. from the Chicago-Kent College of Law.

-Tod Story is the Executive Director of the ACLU of Nevada.
-He has called the Silver State home since 1984 — long enough by Las Vegas standards to be considered a native Nevadan.
+Tod Story has called the Silver State home since 1984 — long enough by Las Vegas standards to be considered a native Nevadan.
 His connections to the people and politics of Nevada run deep: He is an alumnus of UNLV and has worked for elected officials and with many political and community organizations.
-Under Story’s leadership, the ACLU of Nevada has achieved meaningful policy changes in LGBTQ rights, criminal justice reform, voting rights, police use of force, immigrants’ rights, public education, and more.
+As executive director of the ACLU of Nevada, Story contributed to meaningful policy changes in LGBTQ rights, criminal justice reform, voting rights, police use of force, immigrants’ rights, public education, and more.
 He lives in Henderson with his husband and their three rescued beagles.

 Stephen Bates is an associate professor at the Hank Greenspun School of Journalism and Media Studies at the University of Nevada, Las Vegas.
 Previously he was literary editor of the Wilson Quarterly in Washington, DC.
 He is the author of An Aristocracy of Critics: Luce, Hutchins, Niebuhr, and the Committee That Redefined Freedom of the Press, forthcoming from Yale University Press.
 He holds an A.B. and a J.D. from Harvard University.